 When it comes to earning credit card points, some cards will give you just one measly point per dollar, while others will give you five!
 Even then, some points are worth far more than others, so which rewards credit card gives the ‘most points’ or most value’ isn’t quite just as simple as a one liner.

-If you want to make sure you’re always earning the best rebate via the most points on all your flight purchases, here are the credit cards you’ll want to prioritize.
+If you want to make sure you’re always earning the best rebate via the most points on all your flight purchases, or incredible travel protections in case things go wrong, here are the credit cards you’ll want to prioritize.

 First: Never Buy A Flight With A Debit Card